abedreshivakumar/Weekly_to_do_list/README.md

 # Weekly_to_do_list
-In this I have created the weekly to do list where I can add tasks edit and it update it progress for the entire week from flask import Flask, render_template, request, redirect, url_for import json import os
+In this I have created the weekly to do list where I can add tasks edit and it update it progress for the entire week.

+from flask import Flask, render_template, request, redirect, url_for import json import os